Lower Mosaic Canyon

 The Hike

-From the trailhead (Table 2, Waypoint 1), hike south and up the wash towards the mouth of canyon.
-The trail starts at the top of an enormous alluvial fan that stretches all the way to the Stovepipe Wells sand dunes, which you can see in the distance below.
-Initially, the wash runs between 15-ft-tall alluvial cliffs, with the dark gray and brown cliffs of Tucki Mountain towering above them.
+From the trailhead (Table 2, Waypoint 01), Mosaic Canyon Trail runs south and up the wash towards the mouth of Mosaic Canyon.
+The trail starts at the top of an enormous alluvial fan that stretches all the way to the Mesquite Flat Sand Dunes, which can be seen in the distance below.

 Mosaic Canyon